 - Yosemite National Park covers an area of 759,620 acres (1,187 sq mi; 3,074 km2).

 - The most famous and beautiful part of the park is Yosemite Valley, which is home to famous tourist attractions such as Half Dome, El Capitan and Yosemite Falls.
-Outside the valley, Glacier Road and Tioga Road provide seasonal access to other park areas.
+Glacier Road and Tioga Road provide seasonal access to other park areas outside the valley.

 Yosemite 2 Day Itinerary – Important Before Your Trip

-Reservations are required to enter Yosemite National Park in 2022
+Are Reservations Required to enter Yosemite National Park in the Summer of 2023?

 Campground Reservations are required in Yosemite